ahsumon85/secure-spring-boot-microservice/README.md

 * `security.oauth2.client.client-id=mobile` Here `moblie` client-id that was we are already input in auth database of `micro-auth-service`
 * `security.oauth2.client.client-secret=pin` Here `pin` client-password that was we are already input in auth database of `micro-auth-service`

-below we was used for checking user given token the following link `[http://localhost:9191/auth-api/oauth/check_token]` on the `http` means protocol, `localhost` for hostaddress `9191` are port of `micro-auth-service` we know auth service up on `9191` port `auth-api` are application context path of 'micro-auth-service' and `/oauth/check_token` is used to check token from auth service by spring security oauth2.
+Below we was used for checking user given token the following link `[http://localhost:9191/auth-api/oauth/check_token]` on the `http` means protocol, `localhost` for hostaddress `9191` are port of `micro-auth-service` we know auth service up on `9191` port `auth-api` are application context path of 'micro-auth-service' and `/oauth/check_token` is used to check token from auth service by spring security oauth2.

 ```
 #Application Configuration